-"I didn't write about my career to promote my services," Francesco told me.
-"In fact, I was perfectly aware that it would put many people off becoming new clients."
-I caught up with him to find out what the night-to-night life of a male escort is like, and hear about the time a client came over to clean Francesco's flat.
+"I didn't write about my career to promote my services," Mangiacapra told me.
+"In fact, I was perfectly aware that it would put many people off from becoming new clients."
+I caught up with him to find out what the night-to-night life of a male escort is like and hear about the time a client came over to clean his flat.

 VICE: How did you become an escort?

 Francesco Mangiacapra: After getting my law degree, I worked as a trainee at a law firm for a few months.
-I quickly realised I was working very hard for very little money, and the traineeship didn't guarantee any job security.
+I quickly realized I was working very hard for very little money, and the traineeship didn't guarantee any job security.
 I just started thinking that I might as well make way more money as an escort.
-I appreciate it might seem like a bit of a bold choice, but I was never afraid of what other people might think.
+It might seem like a bit of a bold choice, but I was never afraid of what other people might think.

 What was your first time like?

-Soon after, I realised there was good money to be made in being an escort, but that the job had somewhat of an expiry date.
+Soon after, I realized there was good money to be made in being an escort, but that the job had somewhat of an expiration date.
 I was almost 30, so I had no time to waste.
 When I posted my first ad online, clients just started calling.

 What's your typical client like?

 I don't have one.
-My clients are incredibly diverse in terms of their social class, age, marital status, profession and sexual preferences.
-Happy singles, lonely people, gay, straight, married couples, lovers, couples with friends, couples with other escorts – it's all work for me.
+My clients are incredibly diverse in terms of their social class, age, marital status, profession, and sexual preferences.
+Happy singles, lonely people, gay, straight, married couples, lovers, couples with friends, and couples with other escorts—it's all work for me.
 I generally do attract more men than women.
-From my personal experience, people you'd least suspect would pay for sex often have a more conflicted relationship with their sexual fantasies.
+From my personal experience, people that you'd least suspect pay for sex.
+Often, it's because they have a conflicted relationship with their sexual fantasies.
 The more they repress their desires, the stronger they come out in bed.

 How do your sessions work?
 Is it awkward when it's time to pay?

 How they choose to pay me usually reflects their character.
-Smug clients casually hand me money like they're paying at a toll booth, the shy ones act like it's a present – which I hate because I worked hard for that money.
+Smug clients casually hand me money like they're paying at a toll booth, and the shy ones act like it's a present—which I hate because I worked hard for that money.
 The more uninhibited refer to it as a fee, acknowledging that I'm a professional.
-The romantic ones put it in an envelope with a little message, while the old nostalgics pay by cheque.
+The romantic ones put it in an envelope with a little message, while the old nostalgics pay by check.
 Then there are those who just leave the money on the table or sneak it into my pockets.